 - Psychological screening

 - Testing for sexually transmitted diseases

 What is the process for the egg donor?

 The egg donor will experience ovary stimulation using the same medications that a woman would use to stimulate her own egg development in planning for in vitro fertilization.
 Ovulation induction will be done using a combination of drugs.
-These medications will help prevent ovulation from occuring too ealry and also help stimulate the productoon of multiple eggs in the ovary.
+These medications will help prevent ovulation from occurring too ealry and also help stimulate the productoon of multiple eggs in the ovary.
 The donor will be monitored through ultrasound and blood work to determine when her follicles have developed.
 The hormone hCG is then administered and the eggs are retrieved about two days later.

 What is the process for the recipient couple?